FarisRizvanovic/Mock-BacNET-Device/README.md

-# Virtual VAV BACnet Device Simulator
+# Virtual BACnet Device Simulator

-A Python-based BACnet/IP device simulator that emulates a Variable Air Volume (VAV) unit with realistic control behavior.
-This simulator loads point definitions from CSV files and creates fully functional BACnet objects that can be discovered and controlled by any BACnet client software.
+A Python-based BACnet/IP device simulator that loads point definitions from CSV files and creates fully functional BACnet objects with realistic simulation behavior.
+Originally designed for VAV units but supports any BACnet device type.

 ## Features